hamkasu/photoverone/replit.md

 PhotoVault by Calmic Sdn Bhd is a professional photo management platform built with Flask.
 Its purpose is to provide secure storage, advanced editing, and comprehensive organization of photographs.
 It aims to deliver an enterprise-grade solution for personal and professional photo archiving, featuring robust security, role-based access control, user management, and administrative tools.
 The platform seeks to offer an efficient and secure environment for managing photo collections.

 ## Recent Changes (September 25, 2025)
-- Successfully migrated from GitHub to Replit environment
+- **Fresh GitHub Import Completed**: Successfully imported PhotoVault project from GitHub into Replit environment
+- **Python Dependencies**: Installed all required Python packages including Flask, SQLAlchemy, OpenCV, and image processing libraries
-- Set up PostgreSQL database with all migrations applied
+- **PostgreSQL Database**: Set up Replit PostgreSQL database and marked existing schema migrations as applied
-- Configured Flask for Replit proxy environment
+- **Flask Configuration**: Verified Flask backend is properly configured for Replit environment with:
-- Resolved database schema conflicts between model definitions
-- Set up autoscale deployment configuration with Gunicorn
-- Application running successfully on port 5000
-- Completed fresh GitHub import setup for Replit environment
+  - Host binding to 0.0.0.0 (required for Replit proxy)
-- Installed all Python dependencies including Flask, SQLAlchemy, OpenCV, and image processing libraries
+  - Port 5000 configuration
-- Configured PostgreSQL database with proper connection settings
+  - Proper database connection settings
-- Set up development workflow on port 5000 with proper host binding (0.0.0.0)
+- **Development Workflow**: Configured and started "PhotoVault Frontend" workflow on port 5000
-- Configured production deployment with Gunicorn for autoscale deployment target
-- Verified application is running and accessible through Replit proxy
+- **Application Testing**: Verified application is running and serving requests successfully with proper static file handling
+- **Production Deployment**: Configured autoscale deployment with Gunicorn for production use
+- **Previous Migration Notes**:
-- **Fixed Railway deployment compatibility**: Updated App Storage detection logic to properly handle non-Replit environments
+  - Fixed Railway deployment compatibility with App Storage detection logic
-- **Resolved image serving issues**: Fixed path conversion logic to correctly map App Storage paths to local filesystem when deployed outside Replit
+  - Resolved image serving issues for cross-platform compatibility
-- **Cross-platform compatibility**: Application now works seamlessly in both Replit (with App Storage) and external platforms like Railway (with local filesystem)
+  - Application works seamlessly in both Replit and external platforms like Railway

 # User Preferences